Purposeful Living

 It seems I have read enough: If you wish to be complete, surrender to the hard and humble acts of service God is asking you to fulfill in this season, and keep following him.
 His heart work often takes place in the most unseen places.

-And so, to all the tired moms, worn-out teachers, and stretched-thin CEOs: Don’t quit now.
+And so, to all the tired moms, worn-out teachers, weary caregivers, and stretched-thin public servants: Don’t quit now.
 This is hard and humble work.
 It feels unseen, under-appreciated, and far too hidden much of the time.
 No one is saying thanks.
 You’re grinding it out and just doing what everyone expects from you.

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.